Ditectrev/PRINCE2-Agile-Foundation-Tests-Exams-Questions-Answers/README.md

 ### Which is a purpose of the 'managing product delivery' process?

 - [ ] To plan the delivery of the products before committing to significant expenditure.
-- [x] To agree on what is required for accepting, executing and delivering project work..
+- [x] To agree on what is required for accepting, executing and delivering project work.
 - [ ] To establish and deliver the project communications to the wider organization.
 - [ ] To delegate day-to-day management of the project to the project manager.